nereasalamero/Mini-games/README.md

 # Snake game
 Snake game developed in Python.

-THis is one of the projects I planned for summer 2023.
+This is one of the projects I planned for summer 2023.